RussellCarey/Board-Game/README.md

 # Board Game - Based on Vietnamese Chess

-Prototype for a SocketIO board / character battle game with unlockable characters using packs etc.
+Prototype for a SocketIO board / character battle game (from 2021) with unlockable characters using packs etc.

 Each square has an attack and defence value in this prototype for testing purposes.